 Intuitive eating is a way of eating that has nothing to do with diets, meal plans, discipline or willpower.
 It’s about getting back to your roots and learning to trust your body again.
 Here’s an overview of Intuitive Eating including the science behind it, the ten principles of Intuitive Eating, and the difference between Intuitive Eating and Mindful Eating.
+I talk about this topic, ditching the diet and healing your relationship with food in my Intuitive Eating Crash Course.

 What Is Intuitive Eating?